backube/volsync/docs/usage/kopia/index.rst

 **3. Set up Restore Operations**

-When needed, configure a ReplicationDestination to restore data from your backups, including point-in-time recovery, previous snapshot selection, and leveraging enhanced error reporting for troubleshooting.
+When needed, configure a ReplicationDestination to restore data from your backups, including point-in-time recovery, previous snapshot selection, cross-namespace restores, and leveraging enhanced error reporting for troubleshooting.

 See :doc:`restore-configuration` for restore operations, enhanced error reporting, and the ``sourceIdentity`` helper field with auto-discovery of PVC names, sourcePathOverride, and repository configurations.

+For cross-namespace restore scenarios including disaster recovery and environment cloning, see :doc:`cross-namespace-restore`.

 **4. Configure Multi-Tenancy (Optional)**